 - 5 The Ways Auto Credit Scores Influence the Money You Pay

 - 6 The Importance of Improving Your 650 Credit Score

 - 7 Long-Range Credit Management Tips

 - 8 Working With a 650 Credit Score

 How lenders view a 650 Credit Score Car Loan

 When you have a 650 credit score, you are in a unique situation.
 While 650 is considered a “fair” credit score, it is very close to being considered a poor rating.
 Even dropping a single point will put you in the poor category.
 As a result, lenders may be a little jumpy when offering you a loan for a car.

 That said, you shouldn't have a hard time getting some loan from most lenders.
 However, you are more likely to run into some complications.
 That's because lenders see those with a 650 credit score is capable of two types of changes.

 First of all, you could improve your credit and make all of your payments on time over an extended period.
-This payment success showcases that you are not a risk and will make them happy that they loaned to you.
+This payment success showcases that you are not a risk and will make them happy to loan you.

-However, you are also a risk with this rate because your score could drop if you miss even a single payment during the lifetime of your loan.
+However, you are also a risk with this rate because your score could drop if you miss even a single payment during your loan's lifetime.
 As a result, having a 650 credit score is kind of like walking a tightrope over a raging waterfall.